Neutral reportage: Barbara Schwarz v. The Salt Lake Tribune

-In May 2003 the Salt Lake Tribune, of Salt Lake City, Utah, published an article entitled S.L.
-Woman's Quest Strains Public Records System documenting Salt Lake City resident Barbara Schwarz's extensive pursuit of FOIA records.
+In May 2003 the Salt Lake Tribune, of Salt Lake City, Utah, published an article entitled "S.L.
+Woman's Quest Strains Public Records System" documenting Salt Lake City resident Barbara Schwarz's extensive pursuit of FOIA records.

-Schwarz sued the Tribune, claiming that the Tribune's use of “yellow journalism” resulted in “malicious defamation”, “emotional abuse” and was accomplished by deceiving her into giving an interview, unauthorized use of her photo, violation of privacy, refusing to print a correction or letter to the editor, in addition to theft of approximately 100 photos and negatives.
+Schwarz sued the Tribune, claiming that its use of “yellow journalism” resulted in “malicious defamation”, “emotional abuse” and was accomplished by deceiving her into giving an interview, unauthorized use of her photo, violation of privacy, refusing to print a correction or letter to the editor, in addition to theft of approximately 100 photos and negatives.

 In its ruling the three member court stated: "The public interest in being fully informed about controversies that often rage around sensitive issues demands that the press be afforded the freedom to report such charges without assuming responsibility for them.”
 Judge James Z. Davis further wrote that the Tribune article was protected by "the neutral reportage privilege because it contains 'accurate and disinterested reporting' of the information contained in the record."
 Her suit was dismissed and her appeals denied.